Skip to content

 🎧 Live Monitoring

-At the top of the Receive tab, you’ll see a live text area showing what’s being received by the MT63 decoder.
+At the top of the Receive sheet, you’ll see a live text area showing what’s being received by the MT63 decoder.
 This shows the raw data being "heard" — helpful to verify that the audio is being interpreted correctly.

 TIP

-, try toggling your mic off and on or moving your device slightly away from the radio to reset audio input.
+If the area is filled with characters like J@@@@@@@@@@@@, try toggling your mic off and on or moving your device slightly away from the radio to reset audio input.

 When things are working, you should see data similar to: